platformsh/platformsh-docs/docs/src/development/deploy-button.md

 ## Making a button (with a widget)

-The easiest way to make a Deploy on Platform.sh button is to use our [button builder widget](https://platform.sh/deploy/).
+The easiest way to make a Deploy on Platform.sh button is to use the [button builder widget](https://platform.sh/deploy/).
 You provide it with either the Git URL of the repository or a URL to a corresponding template definition file.

 The button builder widget gives you an HTML fragment to copy and paste to wherever you want the button hosted.
-It also includes a tracking code so we can know whose Deploy on Platform.sh button was clicked, but doesn't add any cookies to the site.
+It also includes a tracking code to know whose Deploy on Platform.sh button was clicked, but doesn't add any cookies to the site.

 ## Making a button manually